rapel02/pinjam-mudah/README.md

-# pinjam-mudah
+### pinjam-mudah
-A marketplace (Prototype) to borrow goods.
-Created to proposed at Binus Festival
+## A marketplace (Prototype) to borrow and provide goods.
+Made to be proposed at Binus Festival.

+Created using Laravel